BenPiggot/wayfinder/README.md

 maps, but you must create an account to build your own.
 To find out more, visit the site at http://wayfinder.so.

 ## Framework
-Built in a node.js/ExpressJS framework using a PostgreSQL database
+Built in a node.js/ExpressJS framework using a PostgreSQL for data storage.
+Also makes extensive use of the Google Maps API.

-## APIs, JavaScript Libraries, and NPM Modules used
-Google Maps API, Bootstrap, jQuery, express, ejs, body-parser, bcrypt, geocoder, and sequelize.